LaravelRUS/docs/views.md

     return view('greetings', ['name' => 'Victoria']);

-When passing information in this manner, `$data` should be an array with key/value pairs.
+When passing information in this manner, the data should be an array with key / value pairs.
 Inside your view, you can then access each value using its corresponding key, such as `<?php echo $key; ?>`.
 As an alternative to passing a complete array of data to the `view` helper function, you may use the `with` method to add individual pieces of data to the view:

     return view('greeting')->with('name', 'Victoria');